victordesyatkin/air-range-slider/README.md

 npm i -S air-range-slider
 ```

-2. Import JQuery and plugin in your project:
+2. Import JQuery version 3.5.1 and plugin in your project:

 ```javascript
 import $ from 'jquery';